iam-Raja/docker-notes/README.md

 Management:
 - Managing containers is typically easier than managing VM's as containers are designed to be light-weight and fast moving.

+### The difference between monolithic and microservices architecture :
+-	In a monolithic architecture, the entire application is designed as a tightly coupled unit.
+For instance, if you want to make any modifications to a particular service, you need to deploy the entire application.
+Similarly, if you want to scale any of the services, you must scale the entire application because everything is integrated.
+-	In contrast, microservices architecture allows us to break down a monolithic application into multiple individual microservices, each responsible for handling its own application code.
+With microservices, we can manage the scaling of services more efficiently, as we can upscale or downscale a single service based on its usage.
+We typically use Docker to containerize these microservices

 ### Docker life cycles:
 - There are important things: